 We took both a top-down and bottom-up approach.
 Equinor’s leadership has three challenging yet simple tasks – shaping the future, empowering people, and delivering results.
 These three also fit very well in our digital vision.
 We are working toward enabling our leaders to achieve these goals.
 For example, “Taking Equinor beyond 2025 Digital,” was launched a few years back involving 11 senior vice presidents.
 Today, our CEO and executive committee spends lot of time understanding and working on the overall digital roadmap.

 We are also investing in developing the digital skillset among all our employees.
 We have many smart minds working at Equinor and it is our current workforce that knows our business and the problems to be solved by applying new digital technology.
 Therefore, we have established our “Digital Academy,” where all employees can learn about digital, from machine learning to programming to cybersecurity to Office 365.
-We also launched a Digital Center of Excellence in 2017 that is responsible for managing digitalization efforts across the company through six digital programs.
-The center of excellence has employees both from the business side as well as world-leading talents within areas such as machine learning and artificial intelligence.
+We also launched a Digital Centre of Excellence in 2017 that is responsible for managing digitalisation efforts across the company through six digital programs.
+The centre of excellence has employees both from the business side as well as world-leading talents within areas such as machine learning and artificial intelligence.

 How are you addressing the challenge of hiring and sourcing digital talent?

 We are addressing this challenge in four ways.
 Firstly, a lot of our employees have strong quantitative aptitude, and many are already working alongside analytics teams.
 We try to upskill and re-skill these employees and engage them with data science projects.
 Secondly, we target external recruiting, particularly new software developers, IT security professionals, and data scientists.
-In the new Digital Center of Excellence, the ratio of internal versus external recruitment is almost equal.
+In the new Digital Centre of Excellence, the ratio of internal versus external recruitment is almost equal.
 We want to attract digital talent in the fields of data analysis, machine learning, artificial intelligence, and software development.
 The fact that we are addressing some of the biggest energy problems

 in the world provides a unique value proposition to digital minds.
 Thirdly, we have built digital labs at multiple offices and are encouraging all our data scientists and software developers to spend up to 20% of their time on education.
 Finally, we also nurture good relations with universities.